ngmikeng/tech-notes/README.md

 Tech Notes
 ===
-This is my tech notes about technology, what I want to note and learning about technology, programming and also this is a place I want to wrap up my knowledge or recall to the fundamental.
-Because my limitation about English so I started this note by my native language (vietnamese).
+This is my tech notes about technology, something I've read on the internet so I want to note them and also this is a place I want to wrap up my knowledge or recall to the fundamental.
+Because my limitation in English so I started this note with my native language (vietnamese).
 Ok!
 Lets write something.
 So what we have now?

 * [Javascript](javascript)
 * [Network](network)